-Talcum Powder Ovarian Cancer Lawyer
+Talcum Powder Ovarian Cancer Attorneys

-Talcum Powder Overview
+Talcum Powder Claims FAQ’s

 Talcum Powder is a crushed form of Talc - a magnesium silicate that happens to be the softest known mineral.
 As such it has an innate ability to absorb moisture and oils.
 These properties make it useful as baby powder to prevent diaper rash or for deodorizing.
 In 2011, the United States produced about 615,000 metric tons of talc.
 The majority of this is used in plastics and ceramic applications, but 7% was used to make baby powder and other cosmetics.